sergio-ridaura/project-template/docs/ACTION_PLAN.md

-# 🔧 Action Plan v25.6.14
+# 🔧 Action Plan v25.6.19

 _Copyright (c) 2025.
 [Sergio Ridaura](https://github.com/sergio-ridaura)._

 ## Project Template

-Base Template for Projects
+A base template to quickly and efficiently start software projects.

-A structured foundation for projects that incorporates best practices and recognized methodologies, ensuring efficient and organized development.
+Manually configuring a project can be repetitive and error-prone.
+That’s why this proposal offers a predefined structure with essential files, helping to optimize time and reduce possible mistakes.

 ## Tasks

-The main goal is to establish a solid foundation for project development, promoting the adoption of standards and methodologies that optimize the process.
+The main purpose of this action plan is to provide a robust foundation that streamlines the creation of repositories on [GitHub](https://github.com/) using [Visual Studio Code](https://code.visualstudio.com/).
+The goal is to simplify the initial setup, standardize processes, and promote best practices from the start of the project.
+The tasks to be executed are described below:

 ### GitHub Repository Setup